Implementing an Abuse/Molestation Risk Management Program for Sports Organizations

 By John M. Sadler

-This training content is directed towards directors, officers, and other administrators of sports organizations who are interested in implementing an effective abuse/molestation risk management program with the least amount of effort and expense.
+This training content is directed towards directors, officers, and other administrators of sports organizations who are interested in implementing an effective child abuse abuse and other misconduct risk management program with the least amount of effort and expense.

 Sexual abuse and molestation is a huge problem in both youth sports organizations and their General Liability insurance carriers.
 Almost every community has had instances where child sexual predators have been arrested and successfully prosecuted.
 The victims often file civil lawsuits against sports organizations and their directors and officers for failure to screen out staff with a past criminal background.
 Even worse, the administrators, such as directors and officers, may have personal liability, which means that their personal assets are on the chopping block.